testsigmahq/testsigma-docs/src/pages/docs/test-data/data-generators/phone-function-type.md

   name: "Prerequisites"
   url: "#prerequisites"
 - type: link
-  name: "Selecting Friends as a Function Type for Data Generator"
+  name: "Selecting Phone Number as a Function Type for Data Generator"
-  url: "#selecting-friends-as-a-function-type-for-data-generator"
+  url: "#selecting-phone-number-as-a-function-type-for-data-generator"
 - type: link
-  name: "Character"
+  name: "Cell Phone"
-  url: "#character"
+  url: "#cellphone"
 - type: link
-  name: "Locationsr"
+  name: "Phone Number"
-  url: "#locations"
+  url: "#phonenumber"
 ---

 ---

-TestDataFromProfile functions enable users to retrieve specific test data from designated profiles, allowing for easy access and utilization of predefined datasets for testing purposes.
+Phone Number Function Type allows you to generate random, realistic phone numbers for.
+It includes functions that generate cell numbers and phone numbers for both landline and mobile use.
+This function type ensures that your applications have varied and random phone number data.

 ---